Essential Reading: In The Gravest Extreme

 What has also changed is the environment for concealed carry in the U.S. Prior to 1987, most states either did not permit concealed carry, or they allowed it only at the discretion of the local government, even for qualified applicants (“May Issue” carry).
 In 1987, Florida changed their gun laws to allow for “Shall Issue” carry, where anyone who met the qualifications would receive their permit.
 Other states soon followed, and “Shall Issue” is now the standard for concealed carry permits in the United States.

-This sea change had not yet happened when “In The Gravest Extreme” was written, though.
+This sea change had not yet happened when “In The Gravest Extreme” was written in 1980.
 Concealed carry was rare, as were tests to obtain a concealed carry permit.
 Ayoob briefly mentions what he would consider to be a good test of shooting ability for an armed citizen.
 I thought it was an interesting glimpse into a world before concealed carry became commonplace for armed citizens, and so I gave it a try.

 A Different Take On The Concealed Carry Test